Financial-Times/origami-website/_tutorials/new-component/create-a-new-component.md

 ## Source Control

-All Origami components reside in a [git](https://git-scm.com/) repository and are stored remotely in one of our [github.com](https://github.com/) organisations, for example the [Financial-Times](https://github.com/Financial-Times/) organisation.
+All Origami components reside in a [git](https://git-scm.com/) repository with the same name as the component.
+It's required that component repositories are stored remotely in one of our [github.com](https://github.com/) organisations, for example the [Financial-Times](https://github.com/Financial-Times/) organisation.
 There are more details about [source control in the origami specification](https://origami.ft.com/spec/v1/components/#source-control).

 Create a new git repository by running `git init`, and commit the boilerplate as an initial commit.
 For example: